 The best way to prevent the flu is to vaccinate!

 The Centers for Disease Control and Prevention (CDC) recommends a yearly seasonal flu vaccine as the first and most important step in protecting against influenza viruses

 - Inactivated influenza vaccine (IIV), recombinant influenza vaccine (RIV), or live attenuated nasal spray influenza vaccine (LAIV4) are approved for use this season.

 - Call your doctor’s office or find a health provider to get the vaccine as soon as possible, preferably by the end of October.

 The types of influenza viruses that the vaccine protects against can change each year based on international surveillance and scientists’ estimations about which types and strains of viruses will circulate in a given year.
-The flu vaccine is updated yearly to better match the circulating viruses (this year specifically the Influenza A(H1N1) component).
+This year influenza vaccines have been updated to better match circulating viruses (influenza A [H3N2] and influenza B [Victoria] components were updated).